hozmaster/godaddy-api-python/README.md

 ## Dependencies
 I build this with the python libraries already installed on the pfSense (FreeBSD) so I would not have to install any additional libraries in pfsense (Hence urllib2, i prefer requests)

-- python2.7
+- python3.6
-- urllib2
+- urllib5
 - json

 ## Usage
 godaddy_ddns.py [hostname.domain.tld] settings.json

-Give name of settings json application.
+Give name of settings json for application.
 Don't make changes directly to settings.json.example file, copy the example json file to another location path and rename to prefer name.

 optionally you can run 'godaddy_ddns.py -i' to init settings json file to users home folder.
 Of course you have enter right values for you purpose.